There are now 3 possible online modes for units:

 - Students are able to (1) explain and outline some of the major philosophical positions in Continental Philosophy; (2) understand the similarities and differences between the continental tradition and the analytic tradition; (3) describe and evaluate complex philosophical positions on the nature of the subject/self, our knowledge of the external world, realism and idealism, and the nature and foundations of morality; (4) describe and evaluate the radical critiques of Western philosophy found in the works of Nietzsche, Husserl, Heidegger and Derrida; and (5) understand the phenomenological method of philosophy as developed by Husserl, Heidegger and others.

-- Indicative assessments in this unit are as follows: (1) critique; (2) examination; and (3) essay.
+- Indicative assessments in this unit are as follows: (1) critique; (2) in class test; and (3) essay.
 Further information is available in the unit outline.

 - Unit Coordinator(s)